pcarrier/srv.us/README.md

 - On GitLab, service 1 is also [jdoe-1.gl.srv.us](https://jdoe-1.gl.srv.us/), service 2 [jdoe-2.gl.srv.us](https://jdoe-2.gl.srv.us/).

 *(The discrepancy is due to insufficient constraints on GitLab usernames.
-We need to prevent collisions between users `pcarrier` and eg `pcarrier--2`, whereas GitHub does not allow repeating `-` in usernames.)*
+We need to prevent collisions between users `jdoe` and eg `jdoe--2`, whereas GitHub does not allow repeating `-` in usernames.)*

 Note that this feature is optional and might not work out of the box: